 The video quality on Netflix depends on the type of plan you get.
 The video quality on Netflix is amongst the best when you get their standard or premium plans, which have HD streaming.
 They have little issues with buffering and load time in comparison to other sites.

-Netflix stream their anime in HD (Standard and Premium plans) or Ultra HD (Premium plan only).
+Netflix streams their anime in HD (Standard and Premium plans) or Ultra HD (Premium plan only).
 Not many aside from titles like Sol Levante, which is the first-ever hand-drawn anime to be made in 4K HDR, are available to stream in higher quality, though.

 How much does Netflix cost?

-Netflix have three plans right now, Basic, Standard, and Premium.
+Netflix has three plans right now, Basic, Standard, and Premium.
 The Basic plan is $9.99 a month and it allows you to watch on one screen at a time.
 You get unlimited movies, TV shows, and mobile games with this plan.
-The Standard plan is $15.49 a month and it has everything the first to does, but it opens you up to HD streaming.
+The Standard plan is $15.49 a month and it has everything the first to do, but it opens you up to HD streaming.
 And finally, the third plan is $19.99 a month and it opens you up to Ultra HD streaming.

 Netflix’s plans are the most expensive on this list.
 Another thing to note is that they are constantly upping their monthly fees.